-- Whether the lawyer works in private practice, a government agency, or a non-profit.
+Whether the lawyer works in a private practice, a government agency, or a non-profit.
 Generally, attorneys working in private practice make considerably more money than government and non-profit attorneys.

 It is vital to have a good working relationship with your attorney.
 If you are happy with your attorney but find that you cannot afford to pay them, make an appointment to discuss your situation.
 Many attorneys will try to work with you by setting up a payment plan or exploring other alternatives to take care of the matter.
 In criminal cases, the court may be able to help pay your legal fees — depending on your financial situation.

 If you do not pay your attorney, they will probably want to withdraw from your case.
 The court is likely to allow them to withdraw except in rare circumstances, such as when to do so would prejudice your or your opponent’s case.

 Yevheniia Savchenko is a Product Content Manager at Lawrina.
 Yevheniia creates user interface copies for Lawrina products, writes release notes, and helps customers get the best user experience from all Lawrina products.
 Also, Yevheniia is in charge of creating helpful content on legal template pages (Lawrina Templates) and up-to-date information on US law (Lawrina Guides).
 In her spare time, Yevheniia takes up swimming, travels, and goes for a walk in her home city.